CoderDojo-Content/Intermediate-HTML-CSS/en/all-the-colours.md

    * The code must start with a `#`.
 This tells the browser that it is a HEX code instead of a colour name.
    * The rest of the code is made up of six characters.
 They can be  any number from 0-9 and any letter from A-F.
 7. How does it work?
 Every colour is made by mixing three colors: **Red**, **Green**, and **Blue**.
 You may have seen this written down as **RGB**.
 Each of these colours is represented by two of the six digits in your code.
 The higher the number, the more of the colour there is.
-8. What about those letters?!
-If you wrote the colour `#9ADC32` using plain RGB numbers, it would be `154,205,50`. **Hexadecimal** is a special way of counting that uses the letters A-F as **extra digits** higher than 9.
+8. What's going on with those letters?! **Hexadecimal** is a special way of counting that uses the letters A-F as **extra digits** higher than 9.
 This makes the numbers shorter to write.
 Colours go from 0 up to 255, or in Hexadecimal: from 00 up to FF.
+ * If you wrote the colour `#9ADC32` using plain RGB numbers, it would be `154,205,50`.
-8. You don't need to worry too much about learning to count with Hexadecimal numbers If you want to learn more about Hexadecimal numbers and colour codes, go to .....TODO.....
+8. You don't need to worry too much about learning to count with Hexadecimal numbers.
+There are plenty of colour picking tools that help you get the HEX code for any colour you want.
+9. Go to dojo.soy/W3-SCHOOLS-COLOUR-PICKER-TODO and try out the colour picker pictured above.
 6. Fun exercise: Take your six-digit date of birth and put a `#` symbol in front to make your own unique personal colour code!
 Try it out in your stylesheet–what colour did you get?